 This Baroque-style bird bath brings a taste of classic Italy right to your yard.

-Three winged cherubs work in adorable fashion to hold up a leaf-detailed bowl for your feathered friends.
+Three winged cherubs work in an adorable fashion to hold up a leaf-detailed bowl for your feathered friends.

 Perfect for colonial, English, or Tuscan-style landscapes.